Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Synthetic Numerical Examples

 \subsubsection{Mean and Variance Estimation}

-This section compares the variance reduction of individual ACV estimators with MOACV estimators for mean and variance estimation.
-To estimate the means and variances of each model output, the following estimators are constructed: six individual ACV estimators are constructed to estimate the three means and three variances; two S-MOACV estimators are constructed, one for the three means and one for the $3\times 3$ covariance matrix; and finally, a C-MOACV is created to simultaneously estimate the three means and the $3\times 3$ covariance matrix simultaneously.
-The same sample allocation is used for all estimators in this section, which is found by minimizing the variance of the ACV mean-estimator for the first output of $f_0$ given a budget of 10 seconds and is shown in the ACV column in Table \ref{table:2}.
+This section compares the variance reduction of individual ACV estimators with MOACV estimators for mean and variance estimation. \Rb{While we may estimate the full $3\times 3$ covariance matrix, we choose to compare only the diagonal elements of the matrix to simplify the comparison.} To estimate the mean and variance of each model output, six individual ACV estimators are constructed to estimate the three means and three variances \Rb{of the model outputs}.
+Two S-MOACV estimators are constructed, one for the three means and one for the $3\times 3$ covariance matrix.
+Finally, a C-MOACV is created to estimate the three means and the $3\times 3$ covariance matrix simultaneously.
+The same sample allocation is used for all estimators in this section, which is found by minimizing the variance of the ACV mean-estimator for the first output of $\Ra{\vec{f}}_0$ given a budget of 10 and is shown in the ACV column in Table \ref{table:2}.
 Note, the sample allocations shown in the other columns will be used in the subsequent sections.

 Figures \ref{MeanComp} and \ref{VarComp} display the variance reduction of the mean and variance estimators respectively.
 As seen in Figure \ref{MeanComp}, both the S-MOACV and C-MOACV estimators achieve greater variance reduction than the ACV estimator of each output by over an order of magnitude in some cases.
 C-MOACV also achieves improved variance reduction over the mean-specific S-MOACV.
-Figure \ref{VarComp} demonstrates similar results for the estimator variance, but indicates less benefit of C-MOACV over S-MOACV.
+Figure \ref{VarComp} \Rb{only shows the diagonal elements of the 3 $\times$ 3 covariance matrix and }demonstrates similar results for the estimator variance, but indicates less benefit of C-MOACV over S-MOACV.
 The significantly improved variance reduction from S-MOACV estimation demonstrates that multi-output estimation excels in systems with the high correlations between the model outputs, as seen in Figure \ref{Corr}.